The basics of acids, bases, and salts in a simple and easy-to-understand way.Â

 Soluble salt can be prepared by the following four methods

-(a) By the action of an acid and a metal:- In this method highly reactive metals such as Mg, Ca, Zn, etc. replaced hydrogen ions of acid and produce salts and hydrogen gas.
+(a) By the action of an acid and a metal:- In this method, highly reactive metals such as Mg, Ca, Zn, etc. replaced hydrogen ions of acid and produced salts and hydrogen gas.

 Exam.
 2HCl + Mg ⟶ MgCl + H2↑

-(b) By the reaction of acid and bases:- In this method acid react with base and neutralizes the effect of each other and produces salt and water.
+(b) By the reaction of acid and bases:- In this method, the acid reacts with the base and neutralizes the effect of each other and produces salt and water.

 Exam.
 HCl + NaOH ⟶ NaCl + H2O

-(c) By the reaction of an acid and metallic oxide:- The metallic oxide such as (CuO, CaO, MgO) react with dilute acid to form salt and water.
+(c) By the reaction of an acid and metallic oxide:- The metallic oxides such as (CuO, CaO, and MgO) react with dilute acid to form salt and water.

 Example: H2SO4 + 2CaO ⟶ CaSO4 + H2O